Key Takeaways

 Left untreated, AUD can lead to serious physical health problems.
 It can also impact your relationships and ability to function in daily life.
 If you’re struggling with your relationship with alcohol and your drinking is negatively affecting you, know that you’re not alone.
 AUD is a serious medical condition, but effective treatment is available.

 At Rula, we collaborate with an extensive network of therapists who offer many forms of care.
 No matter what mental health issue you’re facing, you can use our platform to find a provider who meets your needs and takes your insurance in just a few clicks.
-From there, you can begin receiving care as early as this week.
+From there, you can begin receiving care as soon as tomorrow.